sachin-iitd/Airshot/interpol-forecast/README.md

-# Kolkata Pollution Dataset Benchmarking
+# Kolkata Pollution Dataset Interpolation & Forecasting Benchmarking

 We use this repository for various algorithms and methods used to analyze the Kolkata pollution data available at https://www.cse.iitd.ac.in/pollutiondata/kolkata